The Whiskey Sour is the star of the Sour Cocktails. It is the most famous representative of this cocktail category.

 There are endless possibilities to twist this classic.
-But other than the original recipe, there is just one other of them in the official IBA (International Bartender Association) list of cocktails - the New York Sour.
+But, apart from the original recipe, there is just one more in the official IBA (International Bartender Association) list of cocktails - the New York Sour.

 New York Sour

 Together with the Continental Sour, this is my favorite variation.
 The wine adds a complex note to an already delicious cocktail.

 Thought to be invented in Berlin, this evolution of the New York Sour is one of our absolute favorites.

-If you use egg white, shake it without ice first (for 15 seconds).
+If you use egg white, don't forget to dry shake.
+Meaning, shake without ice first (for 15 seconds).
 Then add ice and shake again.
 That will make for a better egg white foam.

 Classic Whiskey Sour recipe